 Potential Birth Parents Are Online.
 You Should Be, too!

 At the time I am writing this, it is 2017.
 Millennials are approximately 13 to 35 years old.
 They’re the ones making adoption plans for their children.
 They came of age online with search engines that answer any question they have, smartphones that enable unlimited access from anywhere, and social media that connects them with their network.
 These are the tools they use to learn about adoption and to look for adopting parents.
 Again, they’re the ones making adoption plans!
 You MUST be where they are looking.
+(This is also true for GenZ, the generation that follows Millennials.)

 Change Creates Opportunity